 Their allegation were later confirmed in an indicting report written by the Department of State Services, DSS against Mr Magu.
-In a memo to the Attorney- General of the Federation and Minister for Justice, the Director General of the DSS Lawal Daura, said “Magu is a perennial offender and cannot change.
+In a memo to Abubakar Malami, the Attorney- General of the Federation and Minister for Justice, Lawal M Daura, the Director General of the DSS said “Magu is a perennial offender and cannot change.

 “An officer appointed as Ag.
 Chairman of EFCC should by all means be one of impeccable credentials, with proven integrity and capacity to lead the nation’s fight against graft in high and low places.
 Thus far, it is evident from Magu’s antecedents that he is by no means that kind of officer.”

-If confirmed as EFCC Chairman, Mr Magu “will indulge in other unprofessional and criminal conducts for personal aggrandisement contrary to his oath of office,” the DSS report warned.
+If confirmed as EFCC Chairman, Mr Magu “will indulge in other unprofessional and criminal conducts for personal aggrandisement contrary to his oath of office,” the DSS report written by Alhaji Daura warned.